 Irwinville, Georgia: Where Jefferson Davis Was Captured

-A bronze bust on a granite pillar marks the spot where the Confederate President was captured by Union forces in 1865.
-The property owner gave the land to the state of Georgia with the understanding that "no Yankee ever own this hallowed ground."
+A bronze bust marks the spot where the Confederate President was captured by Union forces on May 10, 1865.
+The property owner gave the land to the state of Georgia with the understanding that, "no Yankee ever own this hallowed ground."

 - 338 Jeff Davis Park Rd, Irwinville, GA